Laura Loomer: 2020

-Loomer lost the 2020 United States House of Representatives election to incumbent Democrat Lois Frankel in Florida's 21st congressional district.
+Loomer lost the 2020 United States House of Representatives election in Florida's 21st congressional district to incumbent Democrat Lois Frankel.
 The district was heavily Democratic, and Loomer's candidacy was considered a long shot.
 Frankel had represented the district since 2012.
 Loomer defeated five opponents to win the Republican primary in August 2020, receiving 14,500 votes out of 34,000 cast (43%).
 President Donald Trump expressed support for Loomer, tweeting after her primary win, "Great going Laura.
 You have a great chance against a Pelosi puppet!"
-She also received endorsements from Florida Representative Matt Gaetz and former Trump adviser Roger Stone.
+She also received endorsements from Florida Representative Matt Gaetz and Trump adviser Roger Stone.
 The White House later downplayed Trump's support for Loomer and for Congressional candidate Marjorie Taylor Greene, saying, "The president routinely congratulates people who officially get the Republican nomination for Congress, so he does that as a matter of course ...
 He hasn't done a deep dive into the statements by these two particular women."
 After her primary victory, Twitter and Facebook reiterated that they would not unban her.